Design Workflow for Explicit MPC

 Alternatively, you can eliminate relatively small regions or retain selected regions only.
-During operation, if the current x(k) is not contained in any of the retained regions, the explicit MPC returns a suboptimal u(k), as follows:
+During operation, as long as x(k) stays within the specified bounds, if the current x(k) is not contained in any of the retained regions, the explicit MPC returns a suboptimal u(k), as follows:

 During operation, for a given x(k), the explicit MPC controller performs the following steps:

 Verifies that x(k) satisfies the specified bounds, xl ≤ x(k) ≤ xu.
 If not, the controller returns an error status and sets u(k) = u(k–1).

 Beginning with region i = 1, tests the regions one by one to determine whether x(k) belongs.
 If Hix(k) ≤ Ki, then x(k) belongs to region i.
 If x(k) belongs to region i, then the controller:

 Obtains Fi and Gi from memory, and computes u(k) = Fix(k) + Gi.

 Signals successful completion, by returning a status code and the index i.